holadepo/docs/astro/connect-external-services.md

 You'll incur additional AWS infrastructure costs for every AWS PrivateLink endpoint service that you use.
 See [AWS PrivateLink pricing](https://aws.amazon.com/privatelink/pricing/).

+## AWS Private Service Connect

+Use AWS Private Service Connect to create private connections from Astro to your AWS services without exposing your data to the public internet.

 ## AWS IAM roles

 To grant an Astro cluster access to a service that is running in an AWS account not managed by Astronomer, use AWS IAM roles.
 IAM roles on AWS are often used to manage the level of access a specific user, object, or group of users has to a resource.
 This includes an Amazon S3 bucket, Redshift instance, or secrets backend.